Kannan171/tp/docs/UserGuide.md

 * Start time and End time is given in 24-hour format and in HH:MM
 </div>

-Example:
-* `module add 1 cs2101 thu 12:00 15:00` assigns module CS2101 to the first teammate in TeamSync.
+**Example**: `module add 1 cs2101 thu 12:00 15:00` assigns module CS2101 to the first teammate in TeamSync.

 #### Deleting a module from a teammate : `module delete`